iPad Frequently Asked Questions and Answers for 2018-19 School Year (Updated on 5/22/18)

 My child already has an iPad; can he/she use it?

 Yes, provided it is an iPad 4 or newer.
-Students are not required to purchase a new iPad if they already have one that meets qualifications. iPads prior to the iPad 4 are considered end of life and do not receive updates from Apple or application developers.
+Students are not required to purchase a new iPad if they already have one that meets qualifications. iPads prior to the iPad Air are considered end of life and do not receive updates from Apple or application developers. iPads must support iOS 10.3.3 or higher.

 My child already has a Kindle Fire or other Android-based tablet; can he/she use it?

 Unfortunately, Android-based tablets are not a suitable replacement for the iPad.
 Not all Apple applications are available on Android.
 Furthermore, even apps that do exist for both platforms do not necessarily have the same features, behaviors, or appearance between iOS and Android.
-Our iTeach app used by all teachers is only available on iOS.
+Some apps are only available on iPad.
 Finally, the Apple iBooks application and the top-publisher textbooks it provides are exclusive to Apple.

 Will data plan iPads be allowed?